-Strictly speaking they’re sponsored by Santander (as the bright red signs point out), but Londoners still call the city’s raft of rental bicycles “Boris Bikes” after the current mayor, Boris Johnson.
-Perfect for sightseeing or if you want to mix and match your transport.
+Sponsored by Santander (as the bright red signs point out), the city’s raft of rental bicycles is perfect for sightseeing or if you want to mix and match your transport.
 It’s £2 for 24-hour hire, and free for the first 30 minutes (£2 per half hour thereafter).

 It’s no use bringing out your money on a bus these days.
 It’s all about using a pre-paid Oyster card or contactless bank card.
 Not only is it cheaper than using a paper ticket, it’s also heaps easier.
 Buy an Oyster card at a station or newsagents (or in advance online), top it up with some money (or a travel card if you’re staying for a week), and you’re ready to go.

 Londoners’ unique sense of style is usually down to a combination of the new and old, fashion and vintage.
 And there are plenty of places where you can dig out some designer classics, one-off finds and quirky cast-offs, like Rokit in Covent Garden, Beyond Retro, Absolute Vintage and Rellick.